 Flash “Custom” Recovery

 TWRP is the custom recovery in Android nowadays.
 You can download it from TWRP’s official site.
-At the time of writing, the latest TWRP build for the P8 is 3.1.1-0.
+At the time of writing, the latest TWRP build for the P8 is 3.1.1-0

 Flashing a custom recovery works the same way as flashing a stock recovery.
 After you flashed the image, pull off the USB cable, and boot directly into TWRP from the fastboot screen by following the below procedure:

-• Press and keep depressed both the Volume Up and Volume Down keys
+- Press and keep depressed both the

-• Additionally press and keep depressed the Power button, until the screen goes black.
+keys - Additionally press and keep depressed the

-• Quickly let go the Power button, but still keep both Volume keys depressed, until you see the TWRP splash screen (or Huawei logo, in case you want to boot into your custom recovery on a device that was switched off.)
+keys depressed, until you see the TWRP splash screen (or Huawei logo, in case you want to boot into your custom recovery on a device that was switched off.) - Let go all buttons.

 This is how TWRP’s main menu looks like: